Arm your employees against phishing

 That’s why it’s important to educate your employees about the possible threats, so they can recognise an attack when it happens.

-There are five common types of mobile phishing attacks:
+Common types of mobile phishing attacks:

 1. URL padding: when the real destination of the website is hidden by hyphens, leaving only the seemingly legitimate site visible.